rakunlabs/chore/README.md

 This give us information about secret headers after that use with request flow node.

-With basic-auth(username and password) use this header `Authorization: Basic <base64 username:password>` but in 2FA status this cannot work so use Bearer Token(personal access token PAT) most of cases.
+With basic-auth(username and password) use this header `Authorization: Basic <base64 username:password>` but in 2FA status this cannot work so use Bearer Token(personal access token PAT) most of cases or ask IT to get new user which can work with api.

 With Personal access token, generate token in the profile page and use with `Authorization: Bearer <TOKEN>`.